Fast Approximate Solution of Stein Equations for Post-Processing of MCMC: Empirical Assessment

 A positive gain indicates an improvement compared to standard \ac{CG}, while a negative gain indicates inferior performance compared to standard \ac{CG}.
+Typically $m_{\text{PCG}} \ll 10^4$, but in cases where the $10^4$ iteration limit was reached the algorithm was terminated.
+As such, we occasionally under-report negative gain, but positive gains are accurately reported.
 This performance measure amounts to focusing on the worst-case performance of the estimator for $f = c + v$ with $v$ constrained to the unit ball of $\mathcal{H}(k_p)$, and avoids the need to focus on a specific test function $f$ in our assessment.
 A total of $50$ replicate logistic regression datasets were constructed and the average gain across these different experiments was reported.

 Although we do not report timings in these experiments (since these depend heavily on the implementation used), we enforced approximate comparability among the preconditioning methods by insisting that the computational complexity associated with $\mathrm{Act}_{\mathbf{M}^{-1}}$ is $O(N^2)$, so that the overall complexity of preconditioned \ac{CG} is unchanged relative to the standard \ac{CG} method.
 For example, in the case of Nystr\"{o}m preconditioning, we take the number $n$ of inducing points to be $n = O(N^{1/2})$, since the computational complexity of $\mathrm{Act}_{\mathbf{M}^{-1}}$ is $O(n^3 + n^2 N)$.
+For inversion of the smaller $n \times n$ matrices we used \ac{SVD} with spectral clipping, inflating the smallest singular values to ensure a maximum condition number of $10^9$.